Prompt Engineering for GTM Automation: Practical Patterns That Work

 When to Skip Chain-of-Thought

 Not every task benefits from explicit reasoning.
 For simple classification tasks (is this a B2B or B2C company?), direct answers are fine.
-Chain-of-thought adds latency and token cost, so reserve it for decisions where reasoning quality matters.
-If the task can be solved with a lookup table, you don’t need an LLM doing chain-of-thought analysis.
+Chain-of-thought adds latency (roughly 40-60% more tokens) and cost.
+If the task can be solved with a lookup table, you don’t need chain-of-thought analysis.

 Pattern 3: Few-Shot Examples for Personalization